williaz/ExtjsExp/README.md

 In 6.2.0, components embedded in grids have access to the ViewModel and all the data within it.

+- [ ] Selection Model;  a mechanism for selecting some part of the data in the grid.
+- [ ] Selection: selected model;  getSelection(): Returns an array of the currently selected records.
+- [ ] rederer: change the way in which data is displayed.
+- [ ] formatter:

+##Summary:
+This feature is used to place a summary row at the bottom of the grid.
+- [ ] summaryRenderer: display a summary value for this column,  function(value, summaryData, dataIndex)
+- [ ] summaryType: built-in: count, sum, min, max, average

 **Panel VS Container**
 RowWidegt only work in panel